-Report YTD as of the end of May 2024; Reserve Fund Budget vs Actual Report YTD as of the end of
+Report YTD as of the end of June 2024; Reserve Fund Budget vs Actual Report YTD as of the end of

-May 2024; Seismic Fund Budget vs Actual Report YTD as of the end of May 2024;
+June 2024, as will be corrected; Seismic Fund Budget vs Actual Report YTD as of the end of June 2024;

-Payroll Summary for May 2024 and Fiscal Year to Date.
+Payroll Summary for June 2024 and Fiscal Year to Date.
 This motion will also include any potential

 conflict or conflicts of interest relating to the above-mentioned reports, including noting the check

 numbers of which there are none, and voided checks of which there are none.